Updated May 2026 by Abhi Singh

-I work out of the John L. Scott office in Puyallup, and most of my day-to-day business is in the communities that surround it: Auburn, Federal Way, Bonney Lake, Orting, and Graham.
+I work out of the John L. Scott office in Puyallup, and my business covers the corridor from Renton and Kent down through Auburn, Federal Way, Bonney Lake, Orting, and Graham.
 These are the neighborhoods I drive through every day, the markets I watch closest, and the areas where I can give you the most specific pricing and timing advice.

-The South Sound market in spring 2026 is different from Seattle proper.
-Prices are lower, inventory is growing faster, and buyers have significantly more negotiating power than they did even six months ago.
+The South Sound market heading into summer 2026 is shifting.
+Prices have pulled back in several cities, inventory is up significantly, and buyers have more negotiating power than they have had in years.
 Here is what the numbers actually say.

 Sources: Redfin, Zillow.
-Data reflects February-March 2026 closed sales.
+Data reflects April 2026 closed sales.

 Why the South Sound Market Is Different from Seattle

-Seattle proper has a median price north of $900,000 and homes that sell in under a week.
-Down here, you are looking at median prices between $550,000 and $650,000 depending on the city, with homes sitting on the market for three to four weeks.
-That difference matters because it means buyers in the South Sound actually have time to think, negotiate, and get inspections done without the panic that comes with bidding wars in Seattle or on the Eastside.
+Seattle proper has a median price around $865,000 and homes that sell in under two weeks.
+In this corridor from Renton down through Puyallup, you are looking at median prices between $552,000 and $640,000 depending on the city, with homes sitting on the market for three to six weeks.
+That difference matters because it means buyers actually have time to think, negotiate, and get inspections done without the panic that comes with bidding wars in Seattle or on the Eastside.

-Pierce County overall saw inventory jump nearly 30% year over year, with close to 4,000 active listings in April 2026.
+Pierce County overall saw inventory jump significantly year over year, with about 4,000 active listings heading into summer 2026.
 That is the most selection buyers have had in this part of the metro since before the pandemic.
+King County is at roughly 3.2 months of supply, and Pierce County is around 2.5 months.
 If you have been watching and waiting, this is the window.

 Buying a Home in Puyallup and South Sound